Non - QM Loans

 - Monthly payments on property taxes, insurance, HOA Fees, ground rent, or any other payments associated with purchasing the property.

-Is a rule that details the type of documentation a borrower is required to qualify them for a QM product.
+The Appendix Q is a rule that details the type of documentation a borrower is required to qualify them for a QM product.
 Despite its highly detailed nature, Appendix Q can be vague.
 Part of this rule specifies that if a self-employed borrower’s business shows “significant decline” in income it is not acceptable.
-Many Non-QM Loans originate because a bank statement can replace a tax return and not show declining income.
+Many Non-QM Loans originate because a bank statement can be used instead of a tax return and is evaluated in a different manner which does not show declining income.

 GSE or QM Patch